 Too much fiber can cause symptoms such as bloating, gas, and constipation.
 In rare cases, it can cause intestinal blockage.
 Fluids, exercise, and dietary changes may help the body manage more fiber.

 Dietary guidelines suggest a person should eat around 14 grams (g) of fiber for every 1,000 calories they consume.
 Eating more than this may lead to side effects, including gastrointestinal discomfort.

-These uncomfortable side effects of excessive fiber can occur when someone eats more than 70 grams (g) of fiber a day.
-This is not uncommon, and it may be more likely in a person following a vegan, whole food, or raw diet.
+Eating too much fiber may be more likely in a person following a vegan, whole food, or raw diet.

-In this article, we look at how much fiber is too much and how to tell when you have eaten it in excess.
-Plus, we look at treatments, and the good sources of fiber to introduce into your diet.
+This article explains what fiber is, how much to eat, how to tell when you have eaten too much, treatments, and good sources of fiber to introduce into a healthful diet.

 Fiber is the indigestible part of plants and carbohydrates.
 Foods like lentils, vegetables, and cereals are high in fiber.

 - Insoluble fiber: This type does not break down as it passes through the digestive system.
 It adds bulk to bowel movements and helps to move food along.
 Sources include plant skins and certain green vegetables.

 - Soluble fiber: This type forms a gel when it mixes with water and bacteria in the digestive system breaks it down.
 It helps keep stools soft and slows the digestive process.
 Sources include certain grains, seeds, and legumes.

 In general, eating too much fiber is a

 According to the United States Department of Agriculture (USDA)